English Country Dance

 Many folks are familiar with English Country Dance (ECD) in some form, whether it's the high-energy stage or street shows of Renaissance Faires, the more formal elegant dances done at Regency events or parties, the outtakes and samples from Jane Austen movies, a Fezziwig dance party scene from A Christmas Carol, or perhaps as part of socializing at a Dickens Faire.
 But ECD is living folk tradition that's still in full flower, with new dances and choreographic contributions happening to this very day.
 Dances range from elegant to playful to rowdy and from easy to difficult, with a wide range of mood, meter, and music.
-These modern style of ECD focuses more on geography than on footwork, and you can enjoy it if you know right from left and can follow directions.
-In this workshop we'll experience these 20th and 21st century compositions, with a focus on fun and frolic.
+This modern style of ECD focuses more on geography than on footwork, and you can enjoy it if you know right from left and can follow directions.
+In this workshop we'll experience these dances, old and new, with a focus on fun and frolic.

 Alan Winston is the founding caller for the Bay Area English Regency Society (founded in 1985), and leads the dancing at several BAERS balls each year, as well as informal dance parties on the second Friday of most months in Palo Alto.
 He's branched out from there into leading other community and historical dances (ECD, contra, English ceilidh, Victorian, early American, early California) , and has achieved national recognition as a caller and choreographer.